paritytech/asset-transfer-api/README.md

 ## Zombienet Testing

 Zombienet is used to launch a complete network including a relay chain, and two parachains.
-It will create hrmp channels betweens the launched parachains allowing the testing enviornment to send xcm messages and transfer assets.
+It will create HRMP channels betweens the launched parachains allowing the testing enviornment to send XCM messages and transfer assets.

 ### **Requirements**: